apache/flink/docs/dev/types_serialization.md

 There are different variants of these methods available.

+If you do not want to fall back to Kryo and further make sure that you have provided your own custom serializers for all POJOs explicitly, set
+{% highlight java %}
+env.getConfig().disableGenericTypes();
+{% endhighlight %}

+If generic types disabled, an {@link UnsupportedOperationException} will be thrown when Flink tries to fall back to the default Kryo serializer logic in the runtime.

 ## Defining Type Information using a Factory

 A type information factory allows for plugging-in user-defined type information into the Flink type system.